SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 Moreover, many major libraries have somewhere between little to no support for a `null`/absent pattern (see [Gson](https://stackoverflow.com/questions/48465005/gson-distinguish-null-value-field-and-missing-field), [Moshi](https://github.com/square/moshi#borrows-from-gson), [Jackson](https://github.com/FasterXML/jackson-databind/issues/578), [JSON-B](https://developer.ibm.com/articles/j-javaee8-json-binding-3/)).
 Especially strongly-typed languages suffer from this since a new composite type is required to express the third state.
 Nullable `Option`/`Optional`/`Maybe` types could be used but having nullable references of these types completely contradicts their purpose.

-The only exception to this rule is JSON Merge Patch {RFC-7396}\[RFC 7396\]) which uses `null` to explicitly indicate property deletion while absent properties are ignored, i.e. not modified.
+The only exception to this rule is JSON Merge Patch [RFC 7396](https://tools.ietf.org/html/rfc7396)) which uses `null` to explicitly indicate property deletion while absent properties are ignored, i.e. not modified.

 ### Empty array values should not be null